GUILT – VIDEO & TRANSCRIPT:

-Caregiving in dementia is about love.
-Yet the daily frustrations can trigger a lot of guilt.
-Dr. Peter Rabins should know.
-He wrote the #1 most popular book on dementia, "The 36 Hour Day".
-See Dr. Rabins & caregivers share healthy approaches to caregiver guilt.
+Caregiving is loving, yet daily frustrations often trigger guilt.
+See Dr. Peter Rabins, author of the #1 dementia book “The 36 Hour Day,” share healthy approaches to caregiver guilt.

 Continued below video…

 I’ve come to believe that it is actually the disease itself, Alzheimer’s disease, and the kind of care that people need, that engenders or causes that guilt in caregivers.

 Caregiver: You have to realize that it is OK to get annoyed, because they forget.